NOC-OI/sql-ecology-lesson/episodes/02-sql-aggregation.md

 ## Saving Queries for Future Use

-It is not uncommon to repeat the same operation more than once, for example for monitoring or reporting purposes.
-SQL comes with a very powerful mechanism to do this by creating views.
-Views are a form of query that is saved in the database, and can be used to look at, filter, and even update information.
-One way to think of views is as a table, that can read, aggregate, and filter information from several places before showing it to you.
+It is not uncommon to repeat the same operation more than once—for example, for monitoring or reporting purposes.
+SQL provides a powerful mechanism for this by allowing you to create *views*.
+Views are saved queries that can be stored in the database, and can be used to inspect, filter, and sometimes even update data.

+You can think of a view as a virtual table: it presents a set of results derived from one or more real tables, potentially using aggregation or filtering.

-Creating a view from a query requires us to add `CREATE VIEW viewname AS` before the query itself.
-For example, imagine that our project only covers the data gathered during the summer (May - September) of 2000.
-That query would look like:
+To create a view from a query, prepend the query with `CREATE VIEW viewname AS`.
+For example, suppose our project focuses only on data collected during the summer months (May to September) of the year 2000.
+That query would look like this:

 ```sql
 SELECT *
 FROM surveys
 WHERE year = 2000 AND (month > 4 AND month < 10);
 ```

-But we don't want to have to type that every time we want to ask a question about that particular subset of data.
-Hence, we can benefit from a view:
+Rather than writing this every time, we can define a view to store this subset:

 ```sql
 CREATE VIEW summer_2000 AS